florent-blanvillain/grails-ember-templates-precompiler/README.md

-# Handlebars.js Resources plug-in for Grails
+# Ember.js Handlebars's templates Resources plug-in for Grails

-This plug-in is for precompiling emberjs's handlebars templates on the server side.
-It integrates with grails resources plugin to allow subsequent minification gzip and more.
+This plug-in precompiles Ember.js's handlebars templates on the server side.
+Ember.js adds specific features to Handlebars, consequently Handlebars Resources plugin cannot be used in this case.
+It integrates with grails resources plugin to allow subsequent minification, gzip and more.
 It's a simple fork from Matt Sheehan's grails-handlebars-resources plugin but unlike the latter it does not declare any resource module.

 The goals are:
-* readability: templates are in plain text files (not in gsp, or in javascript strings).
+* Readability: templates are in plain text files (not in gsp, or in javascript strings).
 They can be along with the ember app.
-* performance: (of course)
+* Performance: (obviously)

 ## Installation

 add this line to BuildConfig.groovy
      runtime ":ember-handlebars-resources:0.1-SNAPSHOT"

-**warning** : this plugin requires rhino 1.7R4 (and above). previous version should be excluded from other plugins.
+**warning** : this plugin requires rhino 1.7R4 (and above).
+Previous versions should be excluded from other plugins.
 Typically, if you use lesscss resources and handlebars resources plugin:

         compile (":lesscss-resources:1.3.0.3") {